 Many new types of treated wood products using ACQ (alkaline copper quaternary) are highly corrosive to metal components.
 Styro Rail, Inc. recommends that any metal products or components should not be used in contact with these treated lumber products unless you ensure the compatibility of your treated lumber with the metal components.
 Please consult with your project engineer to specify the type and sizing of all corrosion resistant metal connectors, anchor bolts, fasteners or other metal components.
-Please note that metal connectors, anchor bolts, fasteners or other metal components.
-Please note that metal connectors, anchor bolts, fasteners or other metal components.
 Please note that metal connectors, anchor bolts, fasteners or other metal components will corrode and loose their load carrying capacity, if installed in corrosive environments.